-The total budget for the NJTPA's FY 2024 work program (not including consultant activities and subcontracts continuing from prior UPWPs) is \$29,034,600.
+The total budget for the NJTPA's FY 2024 work program (not including consultant and subrecipient activities continuing from prior UPWPs and capital projects authorized under the Local Safety Program) is \$29,057,500.
 Figures 1 and 2 show the breakdown of the budget by expenditures and anticipated revenues.
 Table A shows the budget by program area and task activity.
 Table B provides a list of the new FY 2024 consultant supported projects and subcontracts, Table C provides a list of consultant projects and subcontracts continuing from the FY 2023 UPWP, and Table D provides a summary of new and continuing NJTPA Local Safety Program Capital Projects.
 Further details of the budget are provided in the FY 2024 UPWP Budget Book.